How To Train Goats On Electric Fence

 If you are new to animals, this can be easier said than done.

-That zap is a crucial step in keeping your herd safe.
+Watching your babies get hurt is never enjoyable, but I assure you the zap is a crucial step in keeping your herd safe.

-Goats learn quickly and if you teach them to respect the fence you should never have an issue with breakouts.
+Goats learn quickly, and if you teach them to respect the fence, you should never have an issue with breakouts.

 Also, the zaps I am talking about are not life-altering ones.
-I have been zapped many MANY times(more than I care to admit) and yes it does sting but not too badly.
+I have been zapped many, MANY times(more than I care to admit), and yes, it does sting but not too badly.

 how to train your goats on electric fencing